pretix/pretix-docs/docs/guides/pretixscan/android.md

 If the pictogram is yellow and the arrow points to the left :fa3-sign-out:, that means that the app is in "exit scanning" mode.
 Switch to entry scanning by tapping the three-dot button :btn-icon:fa3-ellipsis-v:: and :btn:Switch to entry scanning: in the popup menu.

-Our scan smartphones have both a camera and a scanner.
+Our scan smartphones have both a camera and a scan engine.
-The scanner works much more quickly and reliably than the camera.
+The scan engine works much more quickly and reliably than the camera.
-Thus, if you have a scanner, then you should always use the scanner at your check-in.
+Thus, if you have a scan engine, then you should always use the scan engine at your check-in.

 In order to confirm that the device is using the right setting, open pretixSCAN, tap the three-dot button :btn-icon:fa3-ellipsis-v:: in the top right corner, and then tap :btn:Settings:.
 Scroll to the section titled "User interface".
-If your device has a scanner, uncheck the box next to "Use device camera".
+If your device has a scan engine, uncheck the box next to "Use device camera".
-If your device does have a scanner, check that box.
+If your device does have a scan engine, check that box.

-The scanner is located on the top edge of the device.
+The scan engine is located on the top edge of the device.
-The buttons for activating the scanner are on the left and right edges.
+The buttons for activating the scan engine are on the left and right edges.
-In order to scan a QR code or barcode with the scanner, point the scanner at the code and press one of the buttons.
+In order to scan a QR code with the scan engine, point the scan engine at the code and press one of the buttons.
+Scanning works best at a distance of about 30 to 50 cm.

 The camera is located on the back of the device.
-In order to scan a QR code or barcode with the scanner, point the camera at the code so that the code is visible on the screen in pretixSCAN.
+In order to scan a QR code with the scan engine, point the camera at the code so that the code is visible on the screen in pretixSCAN.

 !!!
 Note
-    Scanning codes with a scanner works more quickly and reliably than using a camera.
+    Scanning codes with a scan engine works more quickly and reliably than using a camera.
-    Unless you are using a conventional smartphone with no dedicated scanner, you should always use the scanner.
+    Unless you are using a conventional smartphone with no dedicated scan engine, you should always use the scan engine.

 Regardless of which method you use, the app will check the scanned code against the selected check-in list on the server.
 There are three possible results: